LogtalkDotOrg/logtalk3/INSTALL.md

 Windows).
 Both environment variables may be set for all users by a user with administration privileges.

-For POSIX systems using a bash shell, edit and add the following lines to your `~/.profile` file:
+For POSIX systems using a bash shell, add the following lines to your `~/.profile` file and edit the definitions of the `LOGTALKHOME` and `LOGTALKUSER` environment variables to match your installation:

 	LOGTALKHOME=...
 	LOGTALKUSER=...

-In case you're using the clone directory itself to run Logtalk without running the `install.sh` script, you will also need to add:

 	PATH=$PATH:$LOGTALKHOME/tools/diagrams
 	PATH=$PATH:$LOGTALKHOME/tools/lgtdoc/xml
 	PATH=$PATH:$LOGTALKHOME/scripts